9.2 Astrometry

 There are three coordinate systems applicable to WFC3 Images.
 First, there is the position of a pixel on the geometrically distorted flat-fielded images (flt) after pipeline processing through calwf3.
 Second, there is the pixel position on the drizzled images (drz) created by AstroDrizzle, which corresponds to an undistorted pixel position on a tangent plane projection of the sky.
 Third, there is the corresponding world coordinate (RA, Dec) position on the sky.

-There are utilities to transform between these coordinate systems that are built on the WCSLIB, a C library that implements the FITS standards for World Coordinate System (WCS) information.
+Utilities to transform between these coordinate systems are built on the WCSLIB, a C library that implements the FITS standards for World Coordinate System (WCS) information.
 For transformations involving (flt) images, the distortion information in the FITS header is used to correct for the very large effects of geometric distortion.
 Drizzlepac and astropy WCS are two commonly-used Python interfaces to this library that implement these transformations.

 Example #1 Transform pixel position from flat fielded frame (flt) to sky frame using astropy wcs.all_pix2world